Dr Ruth Comer

 Diurnal cycle in outgoing long-wave radiation.

-Ruth has recently joined the Climate Applications group, where she will work on the development of new user-relevant products from the seasonal prediction system.
+Ruth has recently joined the Monthly to decadal applications group, where she will work on the development of new user-relevant products from the seasonal prediction system.
 This project will bring together a detailed scientific analysis of the capabilities of the prediction system and an understanding of the needs of end-users.
 The output will be seasonal forecast information relevant to areas such as water resources, agriculture and energy.

 From 2008 to 2012, Ruth worked in the Understanding Climate Change area, where she worked to understand underlying processes in the Met Office Hadley Centre models.
 She focused on aspects of the land surface scheme such as soil moisture and vegetation and their effects on the wider hydrological cycle.